the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Conservation buffs Farmer specialists to return +2 Water and adds +2 Water to Rainwater Purifiers.
 		- The finisher bonus loses the Faith purchase on Great Farmers (which was moved to Adaptation's finisher) but awards 2 of them for free, and now adds a 10% Production boost towards building the Utopia Project (moved here from Bionics Complete).
 	- Mechanization
-		- All of the Food/Growth maluses have been removed.
+		- All of the Food/Growth maluses and population cullings have been removed.
 		- The opener is adjusted to add 5% Production in all cities and lose the Science boost/Culture penalty.
 		- Automation loses the Science boost and now adds +2 Production/Happiness to Factories and Automated Factories.
 		- Logistics renamed to Integrated Attack Logistics and loses the minor healing bonus and Unit Supply bonus, but adds 50% Production to Automated units.